vincentwx/Tools/README.md

 DbTest is a demo project for the use of EntityToDB.

-Based on EntityToDB, project RemoteDBTest and TestService demonstrates how to provide generaral data service to client tier. the client side works on Windows, Andorid and iOS.
+Based on EntityToDB, project RemoteDBTest and TestService demonstrate how to provide generaral data service to client tier. the client side can be used on Windows, Andorid and iOS.